Ewald sphere (crystallography)

 \left | \textbf{\textit{h}}\right |_{max}=\frac{2 }{\lambda }\; \; \; \; \; \; \; (24g)

 As the maximum magnitude of the reciprocal lattice vector is 2/λ, all reciprocal lattice vectors that potentially satisfy the Laue equations or Bragg’s law are enclosed in a sphere of radius known as the limiting sphere.
-The Ewald sphere is used to visualize different X-ray diffraction techniques including single crystal X-ray diffraction.
+The Ewald sphere is used to visualise different X-ray diffraction techniques including single crystal X-ray diffraction.

 next article: single crystal X-ray diffraction